Ron Kohavi, PhD

 Check out my

-- Leading a team of about 70 data scientists, developers, and PMs at
+- Leading a team of about 110 data scientists and developers at

 Microsoft's Analysis and Experimentation.

 - The Harvard Businses Review article (10/2017) The Surprising

 Power of Online Experiments describes much of my

 - While I have been working in industry

 My h-index, a measure of

 productivity and impact of published work, is 57 according to

 Google Scholar, with over 42,000 citations to my work.
 Hirsch,

 who proposed the metric, suggested that an h-index of 10-12